How and Why to Travel FIT in Ireland

 It actually is possible to see Ireland without renting a car or going on a guided tour.
 However, before you recommend this to a client, it’s important to understand their level of comfort with public transportation and navigating travel.
 From some, hopping a bus, a tram, or a train may be outside of their comfort zone and add unnecessary stress to their vacation.

-If you plan to travel by bus, using the Route Planner website or app will help you navigate an unfamiliar system.
+If you plan to travel by bus, use the Route Planner website or app to navigate the unfamiliar system.
 Riders pay with coins when they get on the bus or with their Leap Cards.
 If you plan to be in Dublin for three days, the Leap Visitor Card may be a good option.
 This card is active for 72 hours from first use to ride both the city buses and the LUAS tram.

 While Dublin is full of must-visit landmarks and incredible sights, there’s so much more to Ireland.
-For me, a visit to Ireland would not have been complete without seeing the Old Library at Trinity College and trying to pour the perfect Guinness, but some of the best experiences I had were outside of the city.
+For me, a visit to Ireland would not have been complete without seeing the Old Library at Trinity College and trying to pour the perfect Guinness.
+But, some of the best experiences I had were outside of Dublin.
 Galway was a welcome change and made me feel at home from the second I stepped off the train.
-I also found that the day tour options were convenient and allowed us to see locations we would have otherwise skipped.
+I also found that the day tour options were convenient.
+And they allowed us to see locations we would have otherwise skipped.
 Having a local guide on these tours was a highlight of taking them.

-For me, experiencing Ireland on an FIT trip was exciting and exactly what I was looking for in a European trip.
+For me, experiencing Ireland on an FIT trip was exciting and exactly what I wanted in a European trip.
 It did involve research and some creative planning, but we know that for travel agents, that’s half of the fun!

 If you love planning trips and researching destinations, becoming a travel agent might be for you.
-To learn more about how to become a travel agent and how KHM Travel Group can help fill out the form to the right or give our team a call at 1-888-611-1220.
+To learn more about how KHM Travel Group can help, fill out the form to the right or give our team a call at 1-888-611-1220.